 Students are first referred to the college’s tutoring services, including:

-When the tutoring available through these centers does not meet the student’s needs, a DESP counselor or other certificated staff will meet with the student to discuss referral for “over and above” individual tutoring.
-If individual tutoring is indicated, a written referral will be made to the Tutorial/Success Center who will make the arrangements.
+When the tutoring available through these centers does not meet the student’s needs, a DESP Staff Member will meet with the student to explore other tutoring resources.

 Accommodations Services Policy

 - Accommodations will not be provided until a student's application for services is complete and eligibility for such services has been verified.